n33m0/n33m0.github.io/_posts/2015-03-28-reachable_hosts.md

 {% endhighlight %}

 Line #11, indicates the end of destination point.
 BTW "*192.168.1.3*" is address of Nebula virtual machine in my local network (use [ifconfig](http://linux.die.net/man/8/ifconfig) to find out for your case).

+P.S.
+You could also try to deal with request from web browser or [wget](http://stackoverflow.com/questions/9830242/what-is-o-option-means-for-wget) [util](http://linux.die.net/man/1/wget) + some online [url encoder](http://www.url-encode-decode.com/) (or at least [wiki](https://en.wikipedia.org/wiki/Percent-encoding) percent-encoding of reserved characters table) as helper for clear argument performing.